 Over the last few months, SBTS Executive Director Greg Williams has racked up countless hours behind the steering wheel crisscrossing the Lost Sierra, meeting with locals and key stakeholders to spread the word.
-We are in the Planning Phase of Connected Communities, our decade-long legacy project linking 15 mountain communities across four counties with more than 300 miles of multiple use trails.
+We are in the Planning Phase of Connected Communities, our decade-long legacy project linking 15 mountain communities across four counties with multiple use trails.

 To honor and better understand the history of these communities, SBTS is sharing profiles of each town in the Connected Communities project through social media and on our website.
 Trail Whisperer and writer Kurt Gensheimer has discovered intriguing history in every corner of Plumas, Sierra and Lassen County, including the Sagebrush Rebellion that formed Susanville, the very first train robbery in the American West in Verdi, and Westwood, the home of Paul Bunyan and his ox Blue; bigger than life legends of Americana that honor a bigger than life corner of California.
 In case you don’t follow us on social media (@sierratrails), below are the profiles collated so far of these Connected Communities towns.